 Beyond that, the level of theming in Captain Cook’s is minimal.
 This seems to be fairly common with counter service locales in Deluxe Resorts, and I’m not really sure why.
-The seating area has a bamboo and leaves motif, with a green and yellow color palette that borders on pastels, but there isn’t much in terms of decor or ornamentation.
+The seating area has a bamboo motif, and is decorated with graphic posters representing the various islands of Polynesia, but that’s about it.

 Captain Cook’s utilizes the self-service order kiosks that are in a few other locations around Walt Disney World.
 We really like these, although we almost always see other guests who are perplexed by them.
 It’s a pretty easy system: just pick your entrees (via photos!) on the kiosks, pay, and receive a buzzer that lets you know when your food is ready.

-One of the more popular items at Captain Cook’s is the Grown-Up Grilled Cheese Sandwich.
+One of the more popular items at Captain Cook’s is the Grilled Cheese Sandwich, which has seen a few variations over the years.
 It’s “grown-up” because it uses a blend of three more sophisticated (for lack of a better term) cheeses in Swiss, Boursin, and cheddar, and is served on a whole grain sunflower bread.
 As far as grilled cheese goes, I think this sandwich is very good, but at the end of the day, it is just grilled cheese.
 I wish it came with tomato soup rather than chips, fries, or slaw, as I think that would make it a better entree.
 If you’re really hungry, we’d recommend ordering something different.
 If you’re just looking for a snack or a light meal, this is a good option.